Dheva Liebman, MA, LPC Intern

 Becoming a counselor was both a personal and professional calling.

 I have been fascinated by human behavior since a young age.
 I grew up with a family member who suffered from frequent mood swings and intense emotional outbursts.
-I too as a child experienced a great deal of anxiety and was highly sensitive.
+So, as a child, I experienced a great deal of anxiety and was highly sensitive.
 I was lucky enough to have parents that recognized my empathic and sensitive nature and who brought me to therapy.

 As I grew into adolescence and early adulthood I often served as a safe-sounding board for my friends and family members.
 After receiving my B.A. in Psychology I worked in several social service capacities, including case management for dual-diagnosed adults, casework and intake coordination for a non-profit serving HIV+ adults with mental health and substance abuse diagnoses in San Francisco, as well as special education for middle-school age students, childcare, and eldercare.